MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 A service which fully adheres to the REST specification is said to be a _RESTful Service_.
 Also note that, according to Roy's dissertation, _"REST does not restrict communication to a particular protocol"_.
 However, most of the time REST is Web-based.
 In such case, we would call it a _RESTful Web Service_.

 ## REST Uniform Interface
-When it comes to the REST constraint about _Uniform Interface_, this is how each sub-constraint is enforced in a RESTful Web Service:
+When it comes to the REST constraint about _Uniform Interface_, this is how each sub-constraint is enforced in a _RESTful Web Service_:
 * **Identification of resources** - each resource is identified by a [URIs (RFC 3986)][].
 * **Manipulation of resources through representations** - the manipulation of resources state is done through the standard [HTTP (RFC 7231)][].
-There are no verbs in REST, but not because HTTP already has verbs, but because we transfering a _state_, rather than calling instructions.
+There are no verbs in REST, but not because HTTP already has verbs, but because we are transfering a _state_, rather than calling instructions.
 * **self-descriptive messages** - the [Media Type Specification (RFC 6838)][] (formerly known as MIME types) is used to make messages self-descriptive.
 * **Hypermedia as the engine of application state (HATEOAS)** - hyperlinks in the resource returned by the browser can be used to allow clients to transition from one state to another.

 To sum up: resources have identifiers (URIs), and we can leverage the underlying transfer protocol (namely, HTTP) to modify (for example, using `PUT`) a resource (i.e. change its state) using its representation (for example, a JSON object).

 ## Richardson Maturity Model
-The so called [Richardson Maturity Model][] describes different levels on how RESFull a Web Service is:
+The so called [Richardson Maturity Model][] describes different levels on how RESTFul a Web Service is:

 * **Level Zero** - One URI and one HTTP method.
 Example: XML-RPC or SOAP.
 * **Level One** - Many URIs and one HTTP method.